 So be warned!
 There are images moving in all directions below!
 Seeing them together like this is the best way to showcase the range of options available.

-The above example uses the default direction of 'up'.
-This moves the image up as you scroll down the page.
-(It has also been set to be 70% of the height of the browser window.)
+The full-width image above (of the woman at a lake) uses the direction of 'up-left'.
+For information, the image in this example has also been set to be 70% of the height of the browser window.

 With Parallaxer you can also add some content over your image.
-There are 5 zones that you can use to add content to: Centre, Top-Left, Top-Right, Bottom-Left and Bottom-Right.
+There are 7 zones that you can use to add content to: Centre, Top-Left, Top-Right, Top-Full, Bottom-Left, Bottom-Right and Bottom-Full.

 This is especially useful for adding headings or logos but you can add any other stack (or stacks) that you wish!